CounterZone/RTCBoardGame/README.md

 ### RTCBoardGame

-A library for building web-based multiplayer board games using React.js.
+Web-based multiplayer board games using React.js.
 The players communicates via webRTC in a serverless manner.